 Arizona State sophomore Taylor Kelly has won over skeptics by guiding the Sun Devils to a 3-1 start.
 And finally there's Washington State sophomore Connor Halliday, who has been starting in place of injured senior Jeff Tuel and has averaged 285 yards passing in three games.

 Kelly, Mariota, Hundley and Mannion rank atop the Pac-12, in that order, in pass efficiency.
-Barkley
+Barkley is fifth.

 "It really is interesting, isn't it?"
 Beavers coach Mike Riley said about the league's young guns.
 "It bodes well for a lot of good football down the years here with these guys playing."